isomerpages/jointpoly-polyforum/index.md

         array of activities.
       alt: Image alt text
   - infopic:
-      description: An impassioned call for you to make the most of your participation in PF 2023.
+      description: An impassioned call for you to make the most of your involvement in PF 2023.
 Have fun participating and enjoy the exciting journey!
       button: Read More Here
       url: /about/chairmansaddress/
       alt: Image alt text